smartdevicelink/sdl_evolution/proposals/NNNN-GetInputScreen.md

   </enum>
 ```

-And the response which would be sent when the user presses a softbutton - this would use RPC encryption which is handled by policies.
+Regarding the response which would be sent when the user presses a softbutton, this would use RPC encryption which is handled by policies.
-One string response for each field.
+There would be one string response for each field.
 If a field was left empty, the associated string would be blank.
 ```xml
 <function name="GetInput" messagetype="response">
   <param name="fields" type="String" maxlength="500" array="true" minsize="0" maxsize="100" mandatory="true">